-If you’re facing “Media test failure check cable error”, then the problem might be with your hard drive or some other hardware parts.
+If you’re facing a “Media test failure check cable error”, then the problem might be with your hard drive or some other hardware parts.
 This error is common nowadays and many users are facing it.
-The error can occur due to some changes are done in BIOS settings.
-Or, due to loose hard drive connection.
+The error can occur due to some changes being done in BIOS settings.
+Or, due to a loose hard drive connection.
 Recently, I was upgrading my laptop RAM, and after adding RAM, I got this error.
-Well, Issue wasn’t with RAM, it was with the hard drive.
-Because, In my HP Laptop, I needed to remove all components to reach RAM slot.
+Well, the issue wasn’t with RAM, it was with the hard drive.
+Because, In my HP Laptop, I needed to remove all components to reach the RAM slot.

-And, I was able to fix “PXE-E61 media test failure check cable” error.
+And, I was able to fix the “PXE-E61 media test failure check cable” error.
 So, In this article, I will try to tell all solutions.
 But, before start telling you about solutions, first I would like to tell few things.
-These things might help you to understand Computer better.
+These things might help you to understand Computers better.

 What is PXE?.

-No doubt in it, that error cause is PXE.
-(Because you”ll able to see it on error screen.)
+No doubt in it, that the error cause is PXE.
+(Because you”ll able to see it on the error screen.)
 The preboot execution environment is known as PXE.
 It is supported by some old motherboards, it is a boot mode.
-Which helps the computer to search for and loads an operating system over the network.
-Instead of hard drive or bootable USB drive.
+Which helps the computer to search for and load an operating system over the network.
+Instead of a hard drive or bootable USB drive.